ibm-cloud-docs/netezza/data_lakehouse/querying_datalakehouse.md

 ```
 {: codeblock}

-## 4. From your metastore schemas list, set the schema you want to connect to.
-Run:
+## 4. From your schemas list, set the schema you want to connect to.
 {: #setschdlh}

 ```sql